willymariino/webapp-react/README.md

 5. Start the backend (`npm run dev`)
 6. Start the frontend (`npm run dev`)
-7. Navigate to the front page with the url provided by vite in the client App (`http://localhost:5173/`)
+7. Navigate to the home page with the url provided by vite in the client App (`http://localhost:5173/`)

 ## Folder Structure
 ```